Confidential Contact Persons

 Difference Between the Confidential Contact Persons and the Confidential Advisors

 The Confidential Contact Persons are meant to be a low-threshold, local person to contact.
 Therefore, they work on the level of the research institute, the Graduate School or the Faculty.
-The Confidential Contact Persons have a broad focus and do not offer long-term support.
+The Confidential Contact Persons have a broad focus and the goal is to advise and/or refer you as good as possible in one conversation.

-Confidential Advisors are appointed RU wide and focus specifically on undesirable behaviour or scientific integrity.
-You can contact the Confidential Advisors for longer-term support.
-You can also contact the confidential advisors for a consultative appointment, but the focus will always be on undesirable behaviour or scientific integrity.
+Confidential Advisors are certified members of the National Association of Confidential Advisors (Landelijke Vereniging van Vertrouwenspersonen) and focus specifically on undesirable behaviour or scientific integrity.
+Confidential advisors are appointed for all employees of Radboud University.
+A consultative appointment with a confidential advisor is also possible, but the focus will always be on undesirable behaviour or scientific integrity.

-The roles of Confidential Contact Persons and Confidential Advisors are meant to complement each other, in order to offer an as complete as possible array of support for junior scientific staff.
+The roles of Confidential Contact Persons and Confidential Advisors are meant to complement each other, in order to offer an as complete as possible array of support for you as PhD candidate, postdoc or assistant professor.

 Who are the Confidential Contact Persons in my institute/faculty?